 - Pick continuously to encourage new growth.

-- Root Vegetables: Keep in a cool, dark place with high humidity.
+- Store root vegetables in a cool and dark place with high humidity.

-- Herbs: Dry upside down in bunches or freeze in olive oil cubes.
+- You can dry the herbs upside down in bunches or freeze them in cubes of olive oil.

 💡 Pro Gardener Hacks

-- Grow vertical with trellises to maximize small spaces.
+- Grow vertically with trellises to maximize small spaces.

 - Plant in succession every 2–3 weeks for continuous harvest.